 If you’re really getting your brunch on, the Big Brekky (S$15) is probably a more appropriate brunch meal to go for.
 The eggs were once again absolutely marvellous and the bacon (did somebody say bacon?!) is crispy beyond your wildest imagination!

-Run by a young couple who aim to provide quality comfort food that will not hurt your wallet, Common Chefs Cafe serves dishes that will keep you coming back for more.
+Run by a young couple who aim to provide quality comfort food that will not hurt your wallet, Common Chefs Bistro serves dishes that will keep you coming back for more.

 The Rich Man (S$16) comes with two buttery brioche buns sandwiching a homemade chorizo patty, sauteed mushrooms, smoked cheddar, caramelised onions and truffle scrambled eggs.
 A pitcher of nacho cheese sauce is also served with it (talk about hearty!).

 The crispy tater tots were a delight—perfectly crispy little pockets of joy.
 The truffle taste really came through in the eggs as well, so you know they’re not using any of that cheap, fake stuff.
 The portion of nacho cheese sauce was huge and it was almost too much for the entire dish.
 Almost.

 Fresh Fruits Lab is a restaurant and bar that serves outstanding weekend brunch.
 Located along Changi Road, it may be harder to get to since it’s not near the MRT but it is definitely worth the hassle.

 The brunch menu is pretty simple.
 Indeed, there is nothing sexy about it.
 From eggs benedict to frittata‘s, the menu is predictable.
 However, simplicity is the key here.
 Why would you fix something that ain’t broke right?